ngmigrate/ngmigrate.github.io/_posts/2016-07-06-bootstrapping-in-angular-2.md

 Note how we're also using `<my-app>` just like in the Angular 1.x example too, which gives us the absolute base we need to get started with Angular.

+### Modules with @NgModule

+The next thing we need to do it create an Angular 2 module with `@NgModule`.
+This is a high-level decorator that marks as the application's entry point for that specific module, similar to `angular.module()` in Angular 1.x.
+For this, we'll assume creation of `module.ts`:

+{% highlight javascript %}
+// module.ts
+import {NgModule} from '@angular/core';
+import {BrowserModule} from '@angular/platform-browser';
+import AppComponent from './app';

+@NgModule({
+  imports: [BrowserModule],
+  declarations: [AppComponent],
+  bootstrap: [AppComponent]
+})
+export class AppModule {}
+{% endhighlight %}

+From the above, we've imported `NgModule` from the Angular core, and using the decorator we add the necessary metadata through `imports`, `declarations` and `bootstrap`.
+We can also specify `providers` inside the decorator for the injector.
+We also now import the `BrowserModule` and tell `@NgModule` this is the module we want to use.
+For more on `@NgModule`, check the [from angular.module to ngModule](/from-angular-module-to-ngModule) migration guide.

+You'll also see we've imported the `AppComponent`, which is what we need setup in the "Root Component" section shortly.

 ### Bootstrapping

 To bootstrap our Angular 2 app, we need to first import the necessities from `@angular`, and then call the `bootstrap` function:

 {% highlight javascript %}
 // main.ts
-import {bootstrap} from '@angular/platform-browser-dynamic';
+import {platformBrowserDynamic} from '@angular/platform-browser-dynamic';
-bootstrap();
+platformBrowserDynamic();
 {% endhighlight %}

+> Note that how we've used 'platform-browser-dynamic' to target the browser platform

 Wait, this won't work just yet!
-The `bootstrap` function expects a Component to be passed as the first argument, so let's import `App` (which we'll create the definition for next) and pass it into `bootstrap`.

-> Note that how we've used 'platform-browser-dynamic' to target the browser platform
+The `platformBrowserDynamic` function returns a few new methods on the `prototype` chain that we can invoke, the one we need is `bootstrapModule`, so let's get that called:

 {% highlight javascript %}
 // main.ts
-import {bootstrap} from '@angular/platform-browser-dynamic';
+import {platformBrowserDynamic} from '@angular/platform-browser-dynamic';
-import App from './app';

-bootstrap(App);
+platformBrowserDynamic().bootstrapModule();
 {% endhighlight %}

+Finally, we need to import our exported `AppModule` decorated by `@NgModule`, and pass it into the `bootstrapModule();` method call:

+{% highlight javascript %}
+// main.ts
+import {platformBrowserDynamic} from '@angular/platform-browser-dynamic';
+import {AppModule} from './module';

+platformBrowserDynamic().bootstrapModule(AppModule);
+{% endhighlight %}

-The `bootstrap` function we import gets invoked, and we pass in the `App` reference, of which is going to be our "Root component" just like we saw in our Angular 1.x example.
+The `bootstrapModule` function we import gets invoked, and we pass in the `AppComponent` reference, of which is going to be our "Root component" just like we saw in our Angular 1.x example.

 ### Root Component